14 Email Design Best Practices to Improve Email Performance

 2. Know your recipients' email clients

-It's crucial to know how different clients render emails.
-Know the main workarounds from client to client so you have less difficulty developing an email and dealing with problematic clients.
+It's crucial to know how different email clients render emails.
+Also, know the main workarounds from email client to email client so you can prepare for and deal with the issues that your email might face for each email client.

 When developing an email, keep in mind the distribution of email clients across the list you are sending to.
-Avoid spending time developing for difficult clients that have small user bases and instead for one the ones with the largest user bases.
-Build for older less capable clients first, then enhance to provide more features for newer clients who can handle them.
+Avoid spending time developing for difficult clients that have small user bases and instead focus on the ones with the largest user bases.
+Build for older, less capable clients first, then enhance to provide more features for newer clients who can handle them.

 3. Personalize your emails with dynamic content